ovh/docs/pages/web_cloud/domains/transfer_incoming_ionos/guide.en-ie.md

 >
 > The active DNS zone for a domain name contains the DNS configuration applied to your domain name.
 It links your domain name to your services, such as your email addresses and your website.
 >
-> If, in addition to your domain name, you also have an active DNS zone for it at your current registrar, check with their services that the DNS zone applied to your domain name will not be deleted once the transfer is complete.
+> If, in addition to your domain name, you also have an active DNS zone for it at your current registrar, check that the DNS zone applied to your domain name will not be deleted once the transfer is complete.
 >
-> Some registrars delete the DNS zone in their homes as soon as your domain name transfer is complete.
-If this is the case, recreate your DNS zone identically at OVHcloud before starting the actions related to transferring your domain name.
+> Some registrars delete the DNS zone as soon as your domain name transfer is complete.
+If this is the case, recreate your DNS zone identically at OVHcloud before starting the domain name transfer.
 >
 > To do this, refer to the following guides:
 > - [Create a DNS zone at OVHcloud](/pages/web_cloud/domains/dns_zone_create)